amir-ben-shimol/intro-cli/README.md

 }
 ```

-This ensures that whenever someone installs the dependencies, the onboarding message will display.
+This ensures that whenever someone installs the dependencies, the intro message will display.

-2. After installation, run the following command to manually trigger the onboarding script:
+2. After installation, run the following command to manually trigger the intro script:

 ```bash
 npx intro